cecat/PowerWatch/README.md

 # PowerWatch
-Simply Particle.io Electron-based power monitor for a remote home.
+A Particle.io Electron-based power monitor for a remote home.
 Using an Electron with a LiPo battery and plugged into the wall, checks battery level regularly.
 Reports battery level and whether the battery is discharging (power must be out).